dongling-hub/Wild-rice-Pangenome-Project/README.md

 ## Citations

-Please cite our paper if you find these scripts useful: [Citation details to be added].
+Please cite our paper if you find these scripts useful: Guo, D., Li, Y., Lu, H. et al. A pangenome reference of wild and cultivated rice.
+Nature (2025). https://doi.org/10.1038/s41586-025-08883-6.